 Ethical Positioning & Public Perception

-As a company with a nearly century-long legacy, Dearn Shoes Ltd has traditionally promoted values of craftsmanship, quality, and long-term employee commitment.
-It also holds a ‘Made in Lucland’ (MiL) accreditation for its handcrafted formal shoes, indicating compliance with standards in product safety, labour practices, and sustainability.
-However, its broader ethical and CSR positioning faces mounting scrutiny due to supply chain risks and a relatively underdeveloped sustainability strategy.
+Dearn Shoes Ltd, with its nearly century-long history, has traditionally promoted strong internal values of craftsmanship, quality, and long-term employee commitment.
+A key asset is the ‘Made in Lucland’ (MiL) accreditation for its formal shoes, which signals compliance with standards in product safety, labour practices, and sustainability.

-Dearn operates in a sector increasingly impacted by environmental, social, and governance (ESG) expectations.
-Consumers are becoming more environmentally and ethically conscious, and stakeholder pressures are growing, especially regarding outsourcing practices, labour rights, and product sustainability.
+Dearn operates in a sector increasingly driven by Environmental, Social, and Governance (ESG) expectations.
+Stakeholder pressures are growing as consumers become more environmentally and ethically conscious, especially regarding:

 Main Ethical Threats